open-spaced-repetition/fsrs4anki/README.md

 ### 2.2 Deck Parameter Settings

 You can also generate different parameters for different decks and configure them separately in the code.
-In the default configuration, deckParams already contains three sets of parameters.
+In the default configuration, `deckParams` already contains three groups of parameters.

 The group "global config for FSRS4Anki" is global parameters.